zdelrosario/ga-tech-workshop/_episodes/06-no-fool-ml.md

 <img src="../fig/06_model_fit_quad.png" style="width:600px;height:600px">

-If we were to use the true model to evaluate the MSE, we would find the following picture.
+If we were to use the true model to evaluate the residuals, we would find the following picture.

 <img src="../fig/06_model_fit_true.png" style="width:600px;height:600px">